 Q: (Collinearity diagnostics and remedies): "Some of my collinearity diagnostics have large values, or small values, or whatever they're not supposed to have.
 Is this bad?
 If so, what can we do about it?"
-(Source: http://www.sociology.ohio-state.edu/people/ ptv/faq/collinearity.htm)

 Problems in estimation in multiple regression models that arise from influential observations and high correlations among the predictors were first described in a comprehensive way in Belsley, Kuh, and Welsch's (1980) Regression Diagnostics: Identifying Influential Data and Sources of Collinearity.
-This book proved to be a highly influential point on the landscape of diagnostic methods for regression, but not always one of high leverage, at least in graphical methods for visualizing and understanding collinearity diagnostics.
-Later, David Belsley wrote "A Guide to Using the Collinearity Diagnostics" (Belsley 1991a), which seemed to promise a solution for visualizing these diagnostics.
+This book would prove to be a highly influential point on the landscape of diagnostic methods for regression, but not always one of high leverage, at least in graphical methods for visualizing and understanding collinearity diagnostics.

+Later, David Belsley wrote A guide to using the collinearity diagnostics (Belsley, 1991b), that seemed to promise a solution for visualizing these diagnostics.
 For context, it is worth quoting the abstract in total: